swarm-game/swarm/TUTORIAL.md

 ![Scan a tree](images/tutorial/scantree.png)

 Apparently those things are trees!
-Although you do not actually have any trees yet, you can tab over to your inventory to read about them.
+Although you do not actually have any trees yet, you can highlight them in your inventory to read about them.
 In the bottom left corner you will see a description of trees along with some *recipes* involving trees.
 There is only one recipe, showing that we can use a tree to construct two branches and a log.